-- Award miles – Also known as redeemable miles.
-You use these for flight redemptions
+- Award miles – These are redeemable miles that you use for flight redemptions.

-- Tier miles – These are your elite qualification miles which determine your level of status
+- Tier miles – Your elite qualification miles, which determine your level of status.

-The interesting thing about these miles is that they're accrued at the same rate.
+The interesting point about these miles is that they're accrued at the same rate.
 To move between the tiers, you need to accrue the following:

 - Blue to Silver: 30,000 miles